 9.6 Develop and deliver collaborative water quality education and outreach using local partnerships and networks

-Key Message: Collaborative education and outreach that capitalizes on trusted local networks, embraces multi-cultural communication, and skillfully delivers consistent and creative science-based messages can inspire and motivate homeowners, students, bay users and other audiences to reduce their nutrient pollution footprint.
+Key Message: Collaborative education and outreach that leverage trusted local networks, embrace multicultural communication, and deliver consistent and creative science-based messages can inspire and motivate homeowners, students, bay users, and other audiences to reduce their nutrient pollution footprint.

 Importance

-More education and outreach is needed to raise awareness and support for water quality protection and restoration and to encourage individual action to reduce nutrient pollution.
-Connecting community values such as quality of life, public health, recreation, sense of pride and place, and economic drivers like tourism and real estate, to water quality is an effective strategy for success.
-Other frames of reference include local food, harmful algal blooms, and water heritage.
-Educating citizens about ways to reduce their nutrient pollution footprint, such as following the fertilizer ordinance, picking up pet waste, or maintaining their septic system, is important for directly reducing nonpoint source pollution.
+More targeted educational outreach is needed to raise awareness, build support for water quality protection and restoration, and encourage individual action to reduce nutrient pollution.
+Connecting water quality with community values such as quality of life, public health, recreation, sense of place, and economic drivers like tourism and real estate is an effective strategy.
+Other useful frames of reference include local food, harmful algal blooms, and water heritage.
+Educating citizens about actions like following fertilizer ordinances, picking up pet waste, or maintaining septic systems is critical to directly reducing nonpoint source pollution.

-Multiple benefits can be achieved by developing and delivering collaborative education and outreach using local partnerships and networks.
-The most effective messaging skillfully weaves science, art, psychology, culture, and marketing.
-Using a collaborative process to develop messaging brings many of these disciplines together.
-Messages are deemed by the public to be most credible when they come from trusted, local voices.
-People are more likely to change attitudes or behaviors when they receive identical or similar messages from multiple sources across the community.
-Small modifications to messages shared across a network can be used to target special interests, like translating content into multiple languages or focusing on interests in birds, fish, or recreation.
-The established credibility of a network can also facilitate trusted communication with business sectors, like tourism and real estate.
-Local networks provide cost efficiencies, including leveraging organizational investments in experienced education and outreach specialists, active websites, email lists, snail mail lists, and annual festivals and events (see Chapter 9.5).
+Multiple benefits can be achieved through collaborative education and outreach using local partnerships and networks.
+The most effective messaging blends science, art, psychology, culture, and marketing.
+A collaborative message development process brings together these disciplines.
+Messages from trusted, local voices are viewed as more credible, and people are more likely to change behaviors when exposed to consistent messages from multiple sources.
+Small modifications can target specific audiences—for example, translating materials into multiple languages or emphasizing birds, fish, or recreation.
+Established networks also provide trusted communication channels for business sectors like tourism and real estate, while offering cost efficiencies by leveraging investments in experienced outreach specialists, websites, mailing lists, and annual events (see Chapter 9.5).

 Girls Inc excursion to the Celery Fields Regional Stormwater Facility for world-class birding.
 Source: Gulf Coast Community Foundation